Choosing Your First Coffee Subscription: A No-Nonsense Guide

 What to look for in a coffee subscription

 Freshness — The most important factor.
 Coffee tastes best within two to six weeks of roasting.
 A good subscription should tell you exactly when your coffee was roasted and dispatch it quickly after roasting.
+Look for a roast date on every bag — not just a best-before date.

 Grind options — A French press grind is completely different from an espresso grind.
 Any subscription worth considering should offer multiple grind options: at minimum, whole bean, espresso, filter, and cafetière.

 Flexibility — Before signing up, check: Can you pause?
 Can you skip a delivery?
 Can you cancel without phoning anyone?
 Good roasters don't need to trap customers.
+Avoid subscriptions with minimum terms or cancellation fees.

 Ethical sourcing — Specialty grade coffee (SCA scored 80+) is assessed for quality at origin, which creates a natural incentive toward better farmer relationships and fairer prices.
+Ask whether the roaster publishes origin information and farm-level traceability.

 Why we recommend starting with Black Bear weekly